ntavelis/mercure-php/docs/EventTypes.md

 const eventSource = new EventSource(url.toString());

-// we subscribe to event types 'invoice' for this type
+// we subscribe to event type 'invoice' for this particular topic
-// we will ignore other types of events
+// we will ignore other type of events
-// notice we do not use the eventSource.onmessage as we did we we did not specify specific type eventSource.addEventListener('invoice', function(e) {
+// notice we do not use the `eventSource.onmessage` as we did we we did not specify specific type eventSource.addEventListener('invoice', function(e) {
     console.log(JSON.parse(e.data))
 })